BABY FORMULA

 For mothers dealing with any of these health concerns, it's recommended that they see a healthcare professional for help developing and sustaining healthy breastfeeding habits.

 Hormones released by our thyroid gland are involved in our ability to lactate, so irregular thyroid activity can lead to a drop in breastmilk supply.
 For mothers dealing with diabetes, it often takes longer for their milk production to increase, and fluctuation in their insulin levels can impact their supply.
-Finally, when it comes to obesity, research reveals that obese mothers are more likely to experience issues with their milk supply.
+Finally, when it comes to obesity, research suggests that mothers with obesity may be more likely to experience issues with their milk supply.

 2. Getting Sick